w3c-cg/threat-modeling/models/decentralized-identities.md

  - [OSSTMM v3](https://www.isecom.org/OSSTMM.3.pdf)
  - [Microsoft's Types of harm](https://learn.microsoft.com/en-us/azure/architecture/guide/responsible-innovation/harms-modeling/type-of-harm)

 It is useful to frame the analysis with OSSTMM.
-OSSTMM controls allow both analyses of what can go wrong (e.g., control not present or problem with a control).
+OSSTMM controls allow analyses of what can go wrong (e.g., control not present or problem with a control).

-Even if it is control-oriented and seems security-oriented, Privacy is an  Operational Controls and can glue the different pieces together.
+Even if it is control-oriented and seems security-oriented, privacy is an operational control that can connect different pieces.

 ## Channel and Vector